Governance

 - SPs MUST retain a record of all attestations issued

-- Attestation records MUST be append-only
+- Records MUST be append-only

-- SPs MUST NOT issue attestations without verifying domain authority
+- SPs MUST NOT issue attestations without verifying domain authority (in group mode)

 SP Misbehavior